Dan Wesson Firearms: Large Frame Magnum models

-In late 1980, after three years of development the Dan Wesson company introduced a large-framed revolver in .44 Magnum/Special caliber, intended for hunters and target shooters (especially metal plate or silhouette target competitions).
+In late 1980, after three years of development, the company introduced a large-framed revolver in .44 Magnum/.44 Special caliber, intended for hunters and target shooters (especially metal plate or silhouette target competitions).
 Designed for extended use with full-power magnum loads, the new Model 44 used a larger and stronger frame than the Smith & Wesson Model 29 (M44 weight was 48 ounces with a 4-inch barrel), and featured a solid frame without a separate sideplate, which also increased strength.
 In addition to the one-piece frame, the Model 44 incorporated other new features designed to increase accuracy, such as broached rifling and choke-bored barrels.

 The Model 44 or Large Frame Dan Wesson was initially offered with 4", 6", 8", or 10" interchangeable barrel/shroud options, and most guns shipped with a 6-inch barrel.
 A 2 1/2" barrel/shroud was later introduced, available as a separate option from the factory.
 Like the Model 15-2, the Model 44 could also be purchased with a variety of shroud configurations – either partial lug or full lug with a solid rib or ventilated-rib barrel.
 The Model 44 could also be obtained with a "Power Control" barrel compensator.
 This was a stainless steel barrel drilled radially at the muzzle end with a series of small ports.
 Two small vents cut into the top of the barrel shroud vented excess gas and reduced apparent recoil of the gun, although this feature eliminated the option of using cast lead bullets due to lead and carbon accumulation.
 At the time, Dan Wesson M44 was the lightest recoiling .44 magnum ever produced.
 Light recoil was a side benefit in IHMSA silhouette competitions.
 The Model 44's high level of intrinsic accuracy, combined with an excellent trigger, and fast lock time, caused a surge in popularity of the M44 in heavy-caliber revolver competition, though the gun was also popular with handgun hunters and sportsmen who desired a gun for personal protection against bears or other large predators.
-The Power Control barrel and vented shroud were eventually dropped, though DW did experiment with an external shroud-mounted compensator in later models.
+The Power Control barrel and vented shroud were eventually dropped.
+Other calibers followed, including .41 Magnum (Model 41) and .45 Long Colt (Model 45).
+Stainless steel versions of these guns were designated with a 7-prefix (i.e. Model 744, 745, 746 etc.)

-Within a few years, Dan Wesson introduce their Large Frame revolver in other calibers, including .41 Magnum (Model 41) and .45 Long Colt (Model 45).
-Stainless steel version of these guns were designated with a 7-prefix (i.e. Model 744, 745, 746 etc.)
+The Dan Wesson Model 41, 44, 45, and the 7-series stainless revolvers were all discontinued in 1995 after production ended at the Palmer, Massachusetts facility.